Introduction

 Deleting a Deployment

-Cascading behavior: By default, kubectl delete deployment uses --cascade=background, meaning child objects are deleted by the garbage collector asynchronously.
-If you use --cascade=orphan, the ReplicaSet and Pods are left behind and become “orphaned.”
+Cascading behavior: By default,kubectl delete deploymentuses--cascade=background, meaning child objects are deleted by the garbage collector asynchronously.
+If you use--cascade=orphan, the ReplicaSet and Pods are left behind and become “orphaned.”

 The Scaling Unit: Pod vs. Container

-If a pod contains multiple containers (e.g., an app container + a sidecar log shipper), scaling the deployment from 1 to 5 replicas creates 5 pods, each containing both containers.
+This is one of the most commonly misunderstood concepts in Kubernetes:Scaling occurs at the Pod level, not the Container level.If a pod contains multiple containers (e.g., an app container + a sidecar log shipper), scaling the deployment from 1 to 5 replicas creates 5 pods, each containing both containers.
 The containers inside a pod are not distributed across nodes — they are co-located, co-scheduled, and share the same network namespace and storage volumes.
+Implication: If you have a web server and a database in the same pod, scaling the deployment replicates both.
+This is usually wrong.
+Databases should be managed by StatefulSets, not Deployments, and should live in separate pods.

 3. Pods: The Atomic Unit